core-wg/oscore/draft-ietf-core-object-security.md

 Options that are unknown or for which OSCORE processing is not defined SHALL be processed as class E (and no special processing).
 Specifications of new CoAP options SHOULD define how they are processed with OSCORE.
 A new COAP option SHOULD be of class E unless it requires proxy processing.
 If a new CoAP option is of class U, the potential issues with the option being unprotected SHOULD be documented (see {{unprot-fields}}).

+### Inner Options {#inner-options}

+Inner option message fields (class E) are used to communicate directly with the other endpoint.

+The sending endpoint SHALL write the Inner option message fields present in the original CoAP message into the plaintext of the COSE object ({{plaintext}}), and then remove the Inner option message fields from the OSCORE message.

+The processing of Inner option message fields by the receiving endpoint is specified in Sections {{ver-req}}{: format="counter"} and {{ver-res}}{: format="counter"}.

 ~~~~~~~~~~~
   +------+-----------------+---+---+
   | No.  | Name            | E | U |